 For some privacy within the tent, you should go for the QOMOTOP.
 This one is a large enough tent that can make room for a lot of people.
 There is a divider that gives you the luxury to have separate spaces within the tent.

-What makes the camping tent stand out is the quick setup feature.
+What makes it stand out is the quick setup feature of this tent.
 With those telescopic poles, you need 60 seconds to get this thing up.
 If you are looking for the best lightweight tent for desert camping, QOMOTOP is a perfect choice, they don’t add real weight while you travel.

 One thing that makes the tent unique is the interior.
 There are small storage units all around to keep your items organized.
 On top of that, with all those mesh windows and the removable top roof, you can get a clear view of the outside without ever getting out of it.